TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox_alignment.md

 - [What is the difference between `justify-content` and `align-items`?](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Aligning_Items_in_a_Flex_Container)
 - [How do you use flexbox to completely center a div inside a flex container?](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Aligning_Items_in_a_Flex_Container)
 - [What's the difference between `justify-content: space-between` and `justify-content: space-around`?](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

-### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- [Flexbox Froggy](https://flexboxfroggy.com/) is a funny little game for practicing moving things around with flexbox.
-- [Flexbox Zombies](https://mastery.games/flexboxzombies/) is another gamified take on flexbox.
-Free, but requires an account.
-- The [Basic Concepts of Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) article on MDN is another good starting point.
-There are helpful examples and interactive sections.
-- [Aligning Items in a Flex Container](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Aligning_Items_in_a_Flex_Container) goes into more depth on the topic of axes and `align-items` vs `justify-content`.
-- This [Flexbox Tutorial](https://www.freecodecamp.org/news/css-flexbox-tutorial-with-cheatsheet/) from freecodecamp is another decent resource.
-- [Flexbox Crash Course](https://www.youtube.com/watch?v=3YW65K6LcIA) is a nice resource by Traversy Media.
-- For more interactive demos, try the [Scrim on the `justify-content` property](https://scrimba.com/learn/flexbox/justify-content-flexbox-tutorial-cVWPacR) and the [Scrim on the `align-items` property](https://scrimba.com/learn/flexbox/align-items-flexbox-tutorial-cJqymH9).
-Note that these Scrims require logging into Scrimba in order to view.